bmdyy/testr/README.md

 ## Description
 Testr is an invite-only web-based IDE for Python, created with the purpose of practicing web-app vulnerabilities.
 Specifically XSS and Code injecetion / Filter bypassing.

+There is a cronjob which emualates admin actions every minute in the docker container.

 ## Set Up
 1. Clone the repo locally `git clone https://github.com/bmdyy/testr`
 2. Enter the folder `cd testr`